-The softball team opens their 1994-95 season on their new, fully equipped, lighted field.
+The softball team opened the 1994-95 season on their new, fully equipped, lighted field, and the tennis team will play all home matches on six new lighted courts.

-Completed in the Spring of '95 the tennis team will play all home matches on six new lighted courts.
-Centrally located between the twin towers and the Henderson Center.
-This complex lends itself to great spectator opportunities.
+Centrally located between the twin

+towers and the Henderson Center, this complex lends itself to great spectator opportunities.